Field Notes

 Awe

-What stayed with me was how little the place mattered once I stopped trying to take it in.
+The novelty belonged to the setting, not to the attention.
 Awe didn’t need the newness.
-It showed up the same way it always does, when I slowed down enough to notice.
+It arrived the same way it always does, when I slowed down enough to notice.

 Read More